 Take a hearty breakfast

 Taking the right amount of energy into our body will keep us alert during the day.
-In addition, having a lighter meal at night can be helpful in getting that quality sleep.
+In addition, having a lighter meal at night can help get that quality sleep.

 Cut out on caffeine intake